 CFR-CIF: Cost and Freight – Cost, Insurance, and Freight

 This Incoterm is not recommended for importers and buyers because you will have no control over costs and there is another factor which introduces further complexities: the Bill of Lading, or BL.

-This shipping document for international shipments confirms that the goods have been shipped with the designated shipper.
+This shipping document for international shipments confirms that the goods have shipped with the designated shipper.
 The BL is made out to the contracted transport agent, which will likely happen in the country of origin.
 As an importer under this Incoterm, you could be left waiting for the BL.
 What could also happen in the country of origin (which is often the case in China) is that the BL is written over to a transport agent at the destination.
 They will offer you a competitive rate, but only for port delivery.
 In order to receive the BL, which is made out in their name and practically gives them ownership of the goods, they might charge you an exorbitant amount.

 For this reason, the CFR-CIF Incoterm is not recommended for buyers and importers.
-Compared to a FOB Incoterm, it might seem like you’re saving money, but in the end, it could turn out to be more costly.
+Compared to a FOB Incoterm, it might seem like you’re saving money.
+But in the end, it could turn out to be more costly.

 Remember that whenever the Bill of Lading is not made out to you directly and you go through an agent, you have to be careful as you might be in for a nasty surprise when you receive the BL.

 DDP-DAP: Delivered Duty Paid – Delivered at Place

 This Incoterm gives you no influence at all over costs.
 As a buyer, you want to stay competitive, save costs and remain in control of everything.
 But the DDP-DAP Incoterms provides the exact opposite.

 If you want to buy/import goods as cheaply as possible, DAP could sometimes be the better option.
 But even then, it’s not the most recommended Incoterm.